adambaskerville/adambaskerville.github.io/tabs/progchem.md

 3. Control Flow Statements.
 4. Basic NumPy and arrays.
 5. File input/output using pandas and plotting using matplotlib.
-6. Physical chemistry using NumPy, SciPy and Sympy.
+6. Physical chemistry in Python.
-7. How machine learning is changing science.
+7. Practical machine learning for chemists.

 If you have any feedback from taking the course then feel free to contact me so I can continually improve it.